canonical/pebble/README.md

 _$PEBBLE_ directory, as defined in the environment, and also writes down in that same directory its state and unix sockets for communication.

-The _$PEBBLE_ directory must also contain a _layers/_ subdirectory, containing a list of yaml files conventionally named as `2020-12-01T15:00:00.yaml`.
-The reason for the timestamp in the filename is that these configuration files, as the directory name implies, are layered.
-That is, each layer sits above the former layer, and has the chance to improve or redefine the configuration as desired.
+The _$PEBBLE_ directory must also contain a _layers/_ subdirectory that holds a list of yaml files conventionally named as `2020-12-01T15:00:00.yaml`.
+The reason for the timestamp in the filename is that these configuration files are layered, as the directory name implies.
+That is, each layer sits above the former layer, and has the chance to improve or redefine the service configuration as desired.

 For now, naming files as _01.yaml_, _02.yaml_, etc, will work just as well, but we will most likely enforce _some_ convention before the first stable release is ready.
-A key feature of timestamps is that it's easy to create a latest one without knowing what was there before.
+An interesting feature of timestamps is that it's easy to create a latest one without knowing what was there before.

 ## Layer configuration